 Major US allies in Asia welcome new UN Security Council sanctions on North Korea

-UNITED NATIONS/SEOUL: Major US allies in Asia welcomed on Tuesday (Sep 12) the UN Security Council's unanimous vote to step up sanctions on North Korea, with its profitable textile exports now banned and fuel supplies to the reclusive North capped after it its sixth nuclear test.
+UNITED NATIONS/SEOUL: Major U.S. allies in Asia welcomed on Tuesday the U.N.
+Security Council's unanimous vote to step up sanctions on North Korea, with its profitable textile exports now banned and fuel supplies to the reclusive North capped after its sixth nuclear test.

-Japan and South Korea said after the passage of the US-drafted Security Council resolution they were prepared to apply more pressure if Pyongyang refused to end its aggressive development of nuclear weapons and ballistic missiles.

 Monday's decision was the ninth sanctions resolution unanimously adopted by the 15-member Security Council since 2006 over North Korea's ballistic missile and nuclear programmes.